KL25725/Weather-Forecast-App/README.md

 A simple Streamlit app built with Python that fetches weather forecast data from OpenWeatherMap and visualizes temperature trends or sky conditions.

+This project began as a guided exercise from *The Python Mega Course* and was then extended and refined by me, with additional features, error handling, and deployment.

 ## Features
 - 1–5 day forecast
 - Temperature line chart using Plotly